go-goyave/goyave/README.md

 <h2 align="center">An Elegant Golang Web Framework</h2>

-Goyave is a progressive and accessible web application framework focused on APIs, aimed at making development easy and enjoyable.
+Goyave is a progressive and accessible web application framework focused on APIs, aimed at making backend development easy and enjoyable.
 It has a philosophy of cleanliness and conciseness to make programs more elegant, easier to maintain and more focused.

 <table>
     <tr>